StephenVavasis/Modifyfield.jl/README.rst

   julia> @modify_field! y.intfld = 9
   Immut(9,false)

-However, for composite types that do not occur inside of larger containers, it is usually achieves higher performance and is also better style to declare these as ``type`` rather than ``immutable`` especially if one is frequently modifying fields.
+However, for composite types that do not occur inside of larger containers, it usually achieves higher performance and is also better style to declare these as ``type`` rather than ``immutable`` especially if one is frequently modifying fields.